mdarfler/cs1/modules/03-logic/_posts/2018-03-03-else-elseif-AND-OR.md

 in code the key word is `else`
 ```
 if(this is true){
-  do this;
+  //do this;
 } else {
-  do this;
+  //do this;
 }
 ```
-Let's say we wanted to create a sketch that draws a blue background with a yellow square when the mouse is on the left half of the screen and a red background with a green circle when it's on the right half.
+Let's say we wanted to create a sketch that draws a blue background with a yellow square when the mouse is on the left half of the screen and a red background with a cyan circle when it's on the right half.
 What would that code look like?
 Below is some starter code.
 See if you can fill in if/else statement to make the sketch work as described.

 <script type="text/p5" data-width="300" data-preview-width="260" data-height="360">
 function setup(){
   createCanvas(200, 200);
+  rectMode(CENTER);
+  noStroke();
 }

 function draw(){
   if(       ){
+    background(0, 0, 255);
+    fill(255,255,0);
+    rect(width/2, height/2, 60, 60);
   } else {
+    background(255, 0, 0);
+    fill(0,255,255);
+    ellipse(width/2, height/2, 60, 60);
   }
 }
 </script>